 - Annual General Meeting (AGM): the AGM is attended by all directors except in exceptional circumstances and the CEO gives an operational update which is also posted on the Company’s website.
 The AGM gives shareholders the opportunity to address questions to the Board.

-The CEO, with the support of the CFO and CCO, has primary responsibility for shareholder liaison and the Chairman is available to meet with shareholders if requested.
-The Chairman of the Audit & Risk Committee, who is also the Senior Independent Director, is the contact for shareholders, employees, consultants, contractors or anyone with concerns which they believe have not been adequately addressed by the Chairman or CEO and contact details are provided on the Company’s .
+The CEO, with the support of the Chief Commercial Officer and Chief Development Officer/Interim CFO, has primary responsibility for shareholder liaison and the Chairman is available to meet with shareholders if requested.
+The Senior Independent Director is the contact for shareholders, employees, consultants, contractors or anyone with concerns which they believe have not been adequately addressed by the Chairman or CEO and contact details are provided on the Company’s website.
 The Director of Communications is the primary contact for routine questions regarding shareholdings.